-by Amy Lutz, MCWC Editorial Assistant
+by Amy Lutz, MCWC Executive Assistant

 General registration for MCWC 2019 is now open!
 We are offering a range of workshops this year, including a Master Class in Memoir and our first ever Speculative Fiction workshop.
 We hope this variety encourages participants to write the unique and diverse books only they can write.
 As this year’s Speculative Fiction instructor Scott Sigler advises, “If you write what you want to write, you get the satisfaction of creating that thing that only you—in all the past and future history of mankind—could have created.”

 #1 New York Times best-selling author Scott Sigler has forged his own path through the world of publishing.
 He is the creator of fifteen novels, six novellas and dozens of short stories, as well as a co-founder of Empty Set Entertainment, which publishes his Galactic Football League series.
 He gives away his stories as weekly, serialized, audiobooks, with over 40 million episodes downloaded.